Dunedin: Early modern era

 By 1900, Dunedin was no longer the country's biggest city.
 Influence and activity moved north to the other centres ("the drift north"), a trend which continued for much of the following century.
 Despite this, the university continued to expand, and a student quarter became established.
-At the same time people started to notice Dunedin's mellowing, the ageing of its grand old buildings, with writers like E. H. McCormick pointing out its atmospheric charm.
+At the same time, people started to notice Dunedin's mellowing, the ageing of its grand old buildings, with writers like E. H. McCormick pointing out its atmospheric charm.
+In 1901 the British royals, the Duke and Duchess of Cornwall and York toured Dunedin.
+Dunedin grew during the early 20th-century via annexation of surrounding municipalities — between 1904 and 1916 Dunedin annexed the boroughs of Caversham, South Dunedin, North East Valley, Maori Hill, Roslyn, and Mornington as well as the Bay Town District.
+In 1963 West Harbour Borough was annexed by Dunedin and in 1968 it annexed the entire Peninsula County.

 In the 1930s and early 1940s a new generation of artists such as M. T. (Toss) Woollaston, Doris Lusk, Anne Hamblett, Colin McCahon and Patrick Hayman once again represented the best of the country's talent.
 The Second World War saw the dispersal of these painters, but not before McCahon had met a very youthful poet, James K. Baxter, in a central city studio.

 Numerous large companies had been established in Dunedin, many of which became national leaders.
 Late among them was Fletcher Construction, founded by Sir James Fletcher in the early 20th century.
 Kempthorne Prosser, established in 1879 in Stafford Street, was the largest fertiliser and drug manufacturer in the country for over 100 years.
 G. Methven, a metalworking and tap manufacturer based in South Dunedin, was also a leading firm, as was H. E. Shacklock, an iron founder and appliance manufacturer later taken over by the Auckland concern Fisher and Paykel.
 The Mosgiel Woollens was another Victorian Dunedin foundation.
-Hallensteins was the colloquial name of a menswear manufacturer and national retail chain while the DIC and Arthur Barnett were department stores, the former a nationwide concern.
+Hallensteins was the colloquial name of a menswear manufacturer and national retail chain, while the DIC and Arthur Barnett were department stores, the former a nationwide concern.
 Coulls, Somerville Wilkie—later part of the Whitcoulls group—had its origins in Dunedin in the 19th century.
 There were also the National Mortgage and Agency Company of New Zealand, Wright Stephensons Limited, the Union Steamship Company and the National Insurance Company and the Standard Insurance Company among many others, which survived into the 20th century.